Diabetes: Cholesterol Levels

-Cholesterol problems may also develop if you have diabetic nephropathy, even in the early stages when your kidney is losing small amounts of protein.
+Cholesterol problems may also develop if you have diabetic kidney disease, even in the early stages when your kidney is losing small amounts of protein.

 Heart-healthy lifestyle changes along with medicine can lower your cholesterol and your risk for heart attack and stroke.
 A heart-healthy lifestyle includes eating healthy foods, being active, staying at a healthy weight, and not smoking.